adinvdas/adhi-learns/README.md

 These are the things that we use often.
 So we can use theses packages instead of writting the whole code from scratch.

 ## Browser Dev Tools
-let you inspect, debug, and tweak websites in real-time
+it is a built in feature on browsers that let you inspect, debug, and tweak websites in real-time. it's like taking an x-ray of a website to know what is actually inside of that website.
+It can be done with mostly every websites
  ## it is used to
 1. See how a website is built (HTML, CSS, JavaScript)
 2. Debug errors (why is my button not working?)
 3. Test changes instantly (without reloading)
 4. Check performance (why is my site slow?)